HireAbo/awesome-interview-questions-5000-jobs/Library and Information Science/Records Management/Records Archivist.md

 Welcome to the Records Archivist Interview Preparation !
 This resource is designed to help you ace your Records Archivist interviews with confidence.

+Library and Information Science is a field that focuses on the organization, preservation, and retrieval of information in various formats.
+Within this field, one specialized area is Records Management, which involves the systematic control and maintenance of records throughout their lifecycle.
+A crucial role within Records Management is that of a Records Archivist.
+A Records Archivist is responsible for appraising, acquiring, organizing, and preserving records of enduring value for future reference and research.
+They ensure that records are properly stored, cataloged, and accessible to authorized individuals.
+Additionally, Records Archivists may also provide expertise in the management of digital records and contribute to the development of policies and procedures related to records management.

 ## 🚀 Overview

 Whether you're a seasoned Records Archivist or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Records Archivist interviews to help you prepare and succeed.